Agoric/agoric-sdk/packages/SwingSet/docs/virtual-objects.md

 - The set of state properties is determined by the `initialize` method.
 The properties that exist when `initialize` returns _are_ the properties of the object.
 State properties cannot thereafter be added or removed.

-- The values a state property may take are limited to things that are serializable and which may be hardened and made immutable (and, in fact, _are_ hardened and made immutable the moment they are assigned).
+- The values a state property may take are limited to things that are serializable and which may be hardened (and, in fact, _are_ hardened and serialized the moment they are assigned).
 That is, you can replace what value a state property _has_, but you cannot modify a state property's value in place.
 In other words, you can do things like:

   ```state.zot = [1, 2, 3];```